Poisoning Web-Scale Training Datasets is Practical: Split-View Data Poisoning

 Our attacks are ``retroactive'' in the sense that we can poison a dataset after it has been initially constructed by the curators---but the impact is limited to those who download it \emph{after} we take over the domains.
 And given that it has been several years since many of these datasets were initially constructed, it is not obvious that anyone would still download them by scrapping URLs instead of reusing a previously downloaded version of the dataset.
 As a result, in order to measure the potential impact of a split-view poisoning attack it is necessary to study the rate at which these datasets are actually still being actively downloaded by researchers and practitioners today.

-\paragraph{Methodology} We measure the rate at which each of these distributed datasets are downloaded from the internet by purchasing multiple expired domains from each of the 10 listed datasets, and passively monitoring requests to measure the rate at which URLs corresponding to images from the distributed datasets are being downloaded.
+\paragraph{Methodology} We measure the rate at which each of these distributed datasets are downloaded from the internet by purchasing multiple expired domains from each of the 10 listed datasets and passively monitoring requests to measure the rate at which URLs corresponding to images from the distributed datasets are accessed.

 For each dataset, we purchase the three most popular expired and buyable domains (that is, the domains available for purchase that hosted the most images), and three randomly selected domains that were available for purchase.
 We wrote a simple server to log all incoming HTTP and HTTPS \footnote{To also monitor HTTPS traffic we obtained certificates from LetsEncrypt for each of our domains.} requests, including the access time, a hash of the IP address, the full URL being requested, and any additional headers provided.
 This allowed us to count the frequency at which these datasets are still downloaded.
-We ran this server for six months beginning in August 2022.
+We ran this server for twelve months beginning in August 2022.

 \paragraph{Analysis approach} Our server received approximately $15$ million requests per month during our study, a rate of 6 requests every second.
 However from here it becomes necessary to separate the requests that were actually intending to download images from one of these datasets, from requests that come from other internet users or web crawlers.